 The frontend is the user facing part of the application that runs in the browser.
 Developers use HTML, CSS, and JavaScript frameworks like React or Vue.js to build an intuitive and responsive interface.
 Building a beautiful frontend doesn’t have to be a coding marathon.
 Visual development platforms like WeWeb’s no-code web app builder allow you to build pixel perfect, production ready frontends faster, giving your team full control without getting bogged down in code.

-Instead of building every feature from scratch, you can integrate with external services like payment gateways (Stripe), CRMs (Salesforce), or communication tools (Slack).
-In 2022, there were over 24,000 public web APIs available, offering endless possibilities to extend your product’s functionality.
+Instead of building every feature from scratch, you integrate with external services like payment gateways (Stripe), CRMs (Salesforce), or communication tools (Slack).
+A strong integration strategy is crucial, as modern applications rarely operate in isolation.
+This may involve connecting with third party APIs for customer facing features or linking internal systems to streamline data flow.
 Explore WeWeb integrations to connect your app to popular data sources, auth providers, and analytics tools.
+When integrating payments, it is vital to validate payment intents securely on the server to prevent fraud and ensure transaction integrity.

 A great product is both reliable and trustworthy.
 This stage focuses on making sure your application works as expected and that user data is always protected.